Microsoft SQL Server

 For more information about configuring Microsoft SQL Server, Windows domain authentication, and user permissions, see Connect to MS SQL server.

-For more information about connecting to LocalDB, see Connect to SQL Server Express LocalDB.
+For more information about connecting to LocalDB, see Microsoft SQL Server LocalDB.

 Open data source properties.
 You can open data source properties by using one of the following options:

 In the Database Explorer ( ), click the Data Source Properties icon .